How to Make Oat Milk

 - Separation in dairy-free milk is natural.
 Simply give it a stir or shake before serving.

 - Adding homemade oat milk to hot drinks (like tea and coffee) is great.
 However, when heated on its own, the oat milk will thicken.
-We recommend sticking to store-bought oat milk like this for frothing.

 - To make gluten-free oat milk, use certified gluten-free oats!